Women in Distress: Community

 To coincide with the county's growing diverse populations, WID has expanded its target communities to include Spanish, Creole, African, Middle Eastern, Russian, and Eastern European communities.
 Language services are provided by staff in English, Spanish, Creole and Portuguese.
 WID supports same-sex domestic violence victims through the EAGLE (Ending Abuse of Gays and Lesbians Everywhere…even at home) program.

 In 2007, WID received an AmeriCorps grant.
 Twenty AmeriCorps members now work full-time in community education, each with a special focus area.
 These include schools, the Latin, Haitian, African American and Caribbean communities, legal professionals, civic groups, corporations, media, faith based organizations, health/fitness, and beauty salons.

 Financial effects on Women in Distress

 The 41 domestic violence centers in Florida have seen a 25 to 30 percent increase in their demand for services since 2009.
 This is due to an increase both in incidents of domestic violence, and in the lethality of these incidents.
-In July 2011, Mary Riedel, the president and CEO of WID, stated that the steep increase in frequency and lethality of domestic violence is probably due to the impact of the economic downturn and the recession on families.
+In July 2011, Mary Riedel, the previous president and CEO of WID, stated that the steep increase in frequency and lethality of domestic violence is probably due to the impact of the economic downturn and the recession on families.
 Despite the increasing demands for its services, in August 2011, WID received news of an $8000 funding cut which will impact WID's phone hotline and counseling services.

+Since the pandemic, WID and the county of Broward has seen a 25% increase in domestic violence incidents.
+Since 2008, bed nights have increased nearly 80% and the number of incidents coded as high lethality have increased nearly 30%.